 As of last year 46 awards have been presented.

-White Memorial Foundation Conservation Award Recipients
+Rivers Alliance is proud to have joined this distinguished list of White Memorial Foundation Conservation Award Recipients

 Margaret Miner Receives 2015 Lifetime Achievement Award from CACIWC